 All derivatives are measured at fair value and recognized in the balance sheet as assets or liabilities, as appropriate.
 For derivatives designated as cash flow hedges, changes in fair value of the effective portions of derivative instruments are reported in stockholders' equity as components of other comprehensive income until the forecasted transaction occurs or is not probable of occurring.
-When the forecasted transaction occurs or is not probable of occurring, the realized net gain or loss is then recognized in the consolidated statements of income.
+When the forecasted transaction occurs or is not probable of occurring in the consolidated statements of income.
 Changes in fair value of the ineffective portions of derivative instruments are recognized currently in earnings.